top of page

 The method for determining the value of this absorption coefficient α from actual measurements of the transmittance of the material will be described below.

-Deriving absorption coefficient α from transmittance measurements
+Derivation of absorption coefficient α from transmittance measurements - For solids -

 (i) Sample preparation